Actual exchange rates (AER)

 Constant exchange rates (CER)

 Prudential plc reports its results at both AER to reflect actual results and also CER to eliminate the impact from exchange translation.
-CER results are calculated by translating prior year results using current year foreign currency exchange rates, ie current year average rates for the income statements and current year closing rate for the statement of financial position.
+CER results are calculated by translating prior year results using current year foreign currency exchange rates, ie current period average rates for the income statements and current period closing rate for the statement of financial position.

 Core structural borrowings